 All the firm-level data used for this paper are derived from the Basic Survey of Commercial and Manufacturing Structure and Activity (Sho-Kogyo Jittai Kihon Chosa in Japanese).
 See Appendix for detailed description of the data.
-The survey includes various data at 1998, such as sales, capital, number of employees, value of foreign and domestic outsourcing, R&D spending, and industry classification.
+In our sample, 118,300 manufacturers are surveyed.
+This sample size is remarkably large, matched almost only by U.S. Census of Manufacturers.
+Hence, we can interpret this survey as a good representation of the whole manufacturing in Japan.
+The survey includes various data at 1998, such as sales, employment, value of foreign and domestic outsourcing, and industry classification.

 This survey is almost the unique source for the data of foreign outsourcing, distinguished explicitly from domestic outsourcing, sampled from large numbers of firms, covering all firm sizes without any threshold.
 Even if we expand our scope to any other country, such direct and overall measure of foreign outsourcing as in this statistics has not been available, as far as the author knows.
-The survey asks "contracting out of manufacturing or processing to other firms," which includes not only manufacturing of intermediate inputs, but also, basically any activities in the production processes, such as processing of products (e.g.
+The survey directly asks "contracting out (gaichu, in Japanese) of manufacturing or processing to other firms."
+The data in terms of million yen values of contracts to firms located overseas are collected separately from those to firms located